 His attempts to follow along with the Echelon at home during the Cooking With Tomo event were...well...it looked edible at least.

-Older than They Look: Jared and Shannon are 42 and 43 respectively, and both look more like they're in their twenties.
+Older than They Look: Jared and Shannon are in their forties respectively, and both look more like they're in their twenties.

 Ominous Latin Chanting: Using O Fortuna to open up the live shows, most likely to evoke the same reaction it gets when it's played right before a sporting event.
 Used most commonly in the A Beautiful Lie era and infrequently used since then when they want to create some cheap heat amongst older fans and pump up the rest of the crowd.